jooter/excercise-weather-service/README.md

     I assume supporting multiple cities/locations is out of scope of this exercise.

+    If query city is not Melbourne, "unknown city" error will be returned.

     If multi-cities is required, we can implement with redis db or in-memory cache as a map with RWMutex on map keys and RWMutex in each element of the map.

 * The service should return a JSON payload with a unified response containing temperature in degrees Celsius and wind speed.

     I find wind speed from these two sites are very different.
 Please check [issues.md](issues.md) for details.

+    When error, none OK status code will be returned, and playload like below will be returned.
+    ```
+    {
+    	"error": "query parameter city is missing"
+    }

+    ```

 * If one of the providers goes down, your service can quickly failover to a different provider without affecting your customers.